datafundamentals/df_vagrant/README.md

 # Requirements
 this must work with centOS 6.5 and work in conjunction with software continuous release and test tools
 # Usage
+**ABOUT THE VERSIONS**
+0.1.1- installs the latest version (1.4.3) using an rpm package.
+This version works but is not always compatible with vagrant plugins such as vagrant-berkshelf
+0.1.2- installs a last stable release of vagrant (1.3.5) so as to work with late versions
 # Attributes

 * default['vagrant']['source'] - the source location for a location installation of Vagrant